01100100/blog/content/posts/location.md

 ## The problem with ~~GPS~~ GNSS 🛰️

-Lets get something out the way.
-Calling all satellite navigation systems "GPS" is like calling every smartphone an "iPhone" – technically wrong, but everyone calls it this, so whatever.
+GPS is short for Global Positioning System...
+However there is some confusion in this naming here, "GPS" specifically refers to the USA owned "brand" of satellites.
+Calling all satellite navigation systems "GPS" is like calling every phone an "iPhone"... technically wrong, but everyone calls it this.
+It is what it is.
+Now that is out the way we can move on.

 GPS is a specific system of US satellites, like the country, it can sometimes seem like it's the only system that matters.
-But GNSS which stands for global navigation satellite system is actually the whole family of different states satellite systems and they work collectively united (to help you find the nearest coffee shop).
+But GNSS which stands for global navigation satellite system is actually the whole family of different states satellite systems and they work collectively  (united in the pursuit of finding you the nearest coffee shop).
+These are free to the public to use, and what you connect with

 {{< admonition type=tip title="The extended GNSS family" open=false >}}